-Colorful, crunchy, wholesome and healthy, these are the right words to define my Mexican Style Mixed Beans Salad!
-This salad is probably the most delicious, fuss-free way to use that can of beans sitting in your pantry forever.
-Prepare a big batch of fridge friendly, vegan beans salad and enjoy throughout the week.
+Colorful, crunchy, wholesome, and healthy are the right words to define my Mexican Style Mixed Beans Salad!
+This salad is probably the most delicious way to use that can of beans sitting in your pantry forever.

 Here are a few reasons to include a variety of beans in your diet:

 - most of the beans are low in fat

 - help in controlling blood sugar and cholesterol

 - beans are fulfilling, versatile, and easy to cook

 Here is the list of ingredients you need to make mixed beans salad:

 Canned Beans: I use a mix of garbanzo (chickpeas), red kidney beans, and white beans or cannellini beans.

 Vegetables: Red Onion, Bell Pepper, Cucumber, Sweet Corn, and Avocado.

 Herbs & Seasoning: To dress the salad, I use one green chili, lemon juice, virgin olive oil, and fresh cilantro.